mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-09-15-second_hand_clothes.md

 causality unclear.
 Could have been other reasons Rwanda second hand clothing ban

+Problems:

-Problem: selective data, large gaps, large illegal markets, studies are all 10 years old.
+a) selective data, large gaps, large illegal markets, studies are all 10 years old, large decline around 2015.

+b) framed around subsaharan Africa, but other countries are the major importers in 2019

-## Moral Considerations
+## Major Considerations